 Celia: “Do you promise?”

-GM: Celia’s dad lifts up her purity ring from the bedside table, slips it onto her fingers, then kisses those same fingers.
+GM: Celia’s dad lifts up her purity ring from the bedside table.
+He slips it onto her fingers, then kisses them.

 “I promise, Celia.
 I won’t let anything bad happen to you.
 Ever.
 Anything bad coming our family’s way will have to go through me first.”

 Celia: Celia nods.
 She wants to believe him.

 “More than anything.”